Pioneers. Women Artists of the Russian Avant-Garde

 The Russian Cubist

 Following the October 1917 Revolution, Udaltsova played an active role in various cultural initiatives and taught classes.
-She was also a member of the State Institute of Artistic Culture (Inkhuk), though she abandoned it in 1921 over a disagreement with the Constructivist artists, who were calling for abandoning painting as an artistic practice.
-After returning to figuration in the early 1920s, with a style reminiscent of her Cubist origins, Udaltsova gradually progressed towards a more descriptive art in which she reflected her trips to the Urals and Armenia.
+She was also a member of the State Institute of Artistic Culture (Inkhuk), though she left it in 1921 over a disagreement with the Constructivist artists, who were calling for abandoning painting as an artistic practice.
+After returning to figuration in the early 1920s, with a style that embraced to her Cubist origins, Udaltsova gradually progressed towards a more descriptive art in which she reflected her trips to the Urals and Armenia.

 Liubov Popova